Richardaeld/google_translate_game/README.md

 ### Live Demo
 ![Finished demo of the playing screen](assets/readme/finished_game_5_pair-large.jpg "Finished demo of the playing screen")
-+ A fully functioning demo can be found on GitHub, [here](https://richardaeld.github.io/google_translate_game/ "Deplayment location")
++ A fully functioning demo can be found on GitHub, [here](https://richardaeld.github.io/google_translate_game/ "Deplayment location").
 + [GitHub's](https://github.com/) IDE [GitPod](https://www.gitpod.io/) was used for the construction process.
 + GitHub houses the master branch.